ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       ProxyJump ngb1
       User hirop

 Once you have finished editing the file, hit **control-o** to write the file.
 Hit **enter** to confirm the file name.
-Then, hit **control-x** to exit the editor, and you are back at the prompt.
+Then hit **control-x** to exit the editor, and you are back at the prompt.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above are one-time instructions to set up your computer for working on Nightingale.
-To log into Nightingale to begin work:
+Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
 Type the following at the prompt (if you are logging into an interactive node, replace "ng-login01" with the name of that active node):

    ``ssh -X ng-login01``

    You may see a message that begins "The authenticity of host...." and ends with "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
-You may safely type y-e-s then **enter**.
+You may safely type "yes" then **enter**.

 #.
 You'll be asked for a password.
 Enter your NCSA (kerberos) password.
-You **will not see your characters** echoed back to the screen; just type it blindly.
+You **won't see your characters** echoed back to the screen; just type it blindly.

 #.
-You will see a Duo prompt asking for a passcode or for "option 1".
+You'll see a Duo prompt asking for a passcode or for "option 1".
 You may either:

    - Type "1", then your phone Duo will ask you for login confirmation.